rowinf/rowinf.github.io/content/posts/trying-laravel/index.md

 description = 'it has its quirks, but overall fun to work with'
 +++

-After a long time as a JavaScript developer, I developed issues with React [noted here]({{< ref "posts/javascript-gripes" >}}).
-I'm giving Laravel Livewire a try here as a way to step outside of my world and learn another way of doing things with the [Note-taking web app](https://www.frontendmentor.io/challenges/note-taking-web-app-773r7bUfOG).
+After a long time as a JavaScript developer, I became disillusioned with React [noted here]({{< ref "posts/javascript-gripes" >}}).
+I'm looking for a well-designed full-stack framework.
+Next.js has made a mess of React, and React Server Components are a conceptual "bridge too far" for me.
+Building the [Note-taking web app](https://www.frontendmentor.io/challenges/note-taking-web-app-773r7bUfOG) with [Laravel](https://laravel.com/) / [Livewire](https://livewire.laravel.com/) was a big step outside of the JavaScript ecosystem.

+## Laravel

+I chose Laravel because of its mature, cohesive ecosystem lacking in JavaScript.
+It comes bundled with a starter kit that gets your project off the ground quickly.

+### A Thriving Ecosystem

-Recent updates to Laravel I found while undergoing this project:
+I found that Laravel has a thriving ecosystem full of updates.
+Some updates to Laravel I saw while undergoing this project:
-- New Livewire starter kits to go with Laravel 12
+- The new Livewire starter kit from Laravel 12 got this project started fast.
-- New VS Code extension for better code hints in Laravel
+- A new VS Code extension helped me navigate my Laravel code base.
-- Laravel Cloud launched for optimized Laravel deployment
+- Laravel Cloud offers a fast path to production, though I ultimately used [fly.io](https://fly.io)

+### Laravel Utilities

+The batteries included approach taken by Laravel ensures you can get far before scrounging github for packages, vetting them for star count and compatibility.
+These utilities generally come with a [Facade or a simpler fluid syntax](https://laravel.com/docs/12.x/facades).

+## Livewire

+While a front-end framework like React might seem like the obvious choice for this project, my main reasons for choosing Livewire:
+- Less Client side code
+- Skip JSON APIs, just return HTML
+- Progressive-enhancement is baked-in
+- No build steps or transpilation for the JavaScript bundle
+- Alpine.js handles fine-grained UX requirements

+Within Livewire, you get the choice of using a class/template syntax or a more concise [Volt](https://livewire.laravel.com/docs/volt) syntax.

+## Shipping Is Easy
 Overall Laravel is a fast path to production with a lively ecosystem and helpful documentation.
-As someone who has never used PHP before I found the fluid APIs easy to use.
+You have multiple deployment providers like laravel cloud, fly.io, and others.

 ## Technologies Used
 - Laravel